ATHENS - GLASGOW

 Belgrade, Bike Kitchen at Urban Incubator

-After a night spent dancing on a boat and a morning visit to an orthodox church, an idea for a sound intervention began to crystallise.
+My first piece during that project was a sound intervention.
+The work was inspired by few visits to Orthodox Church and bike workshop.
 The event lasted twenty minutes and was my first venture outside the medium of film.
 Below you can find a short video documentation of it.